TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/S2/S2 Mini/README.md

 | Size | 34.4x25.4mm |
 | Weight | 2.4g |

-Power consumption is very low compared to other *ESP* family members:
+Power consumption in its sleep modes is lower compared to classic *ESP32*:

 | Operation | Current |
 | --- | --- |